webvirtcloud/webvirtcompute/README.md

 # WebVirtCompute #

 WebVirtCompute is a daemon for deploying and managing virtual machines based on FastAPI and libvirt.
+It is designed to be used for comute nodes and backend.
 This project provides a REST API to manage virtual machines and their resources, making it easy to automate virtual machine management.

 ## Distribution ##